KaruroChori/enance-amamento/docs/designing/scene-format.md

 XML files to describe SDF.
+Implementation split in its own library.
+It will be probably based on part of the code from vs.

 ```xml
 <xml>